Decoding QR Codes for fun and profit

 With this map, we can turn each character into a number, and then we “extract” the bits we want by using some bitwise operations.

 This still gives us two possible modules.
-In order to figure out if we want the top or bottom module, we simply do y & 1.
-This returns 0 for the top, and 1 for the bottom.
+In order to figure out if we want the top or bottom module, we can use the the fact that the lowest bit is 0 when even, and 1 when odd: y & 1 produces 0 for the top, and 1 for the bottom.

-Conveniently, we ordered our bits such that the right-most bit corresponds to the top, and the left-most bit is the bottom.
-We can now bit-shift our numerical representation by the result of y & 1, so that the right-most bit is always the one we need.
+Conveniently, we ordered our bit-representation such that the highest bit corresponds to the top, and the lowest bit is the bottom.
+We can bit-shift our numerical representation by the result of y & 1, ensuring the correct bit is always first.

 blockMap[char] >> (y & 1)